jkimthu/super-size/README.md

 Q: is individual trend different or similar to average?
 A: no! exaggerates flatter slope of size vs growth rate relationship

+### ss20
+does single-cell slope_i vs time tell us why 15 min and 60 min sizes are different? similar to ss15 but with t15 and t60 data
+Yes??! slope_i does not fluctuate with T = 15 min, but yes in T = 60min

 ## Retired code